Astros Correa clarifies his agent on new deal

 Houston Astros shortstop Carlos Correa says he would consider an early long-term deal "if the price is right," one day after his agent said he wouldn't.

 "I'm not shutting the door," Correa said Friday.
-"The price has got be right, you know what I mean?
+"The price has got to be right, you know what I mean?
 And it's got to be early.
-Once I get to arbitration there's no turning back."
+Once I get to arbitration, there's no turning back."

 Correa was the American League Rookie of the Year in 2015.